MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pcw_counter_descriptor.md

 ### -field Id

-A numeric value that specifies the id of the counter described by this structure.
+A numeric value that specifies the ID of the counter described by this structure.
 This should match the value provided in the `id` field of a [counter](/windows/win32/perfctrs/performance-counters-counter-complex-type) element in the provider's counterset manifest.

 ### -field StructIndex

 A numeric value that specifies an index into an array of [PCW\_DATA](ns-wdm-_pcw_data.md) structures.
-In subsequent calls to `PcwCreateInstance` or `PcwAddInstance`, the data block described by `PcwData[PcwCounterDescriptor->StructIndex]` will be used as the source of data for the counter with id `PcwCounterDescriptor->Id`.
+In subsequent calls to `PcwCreateInstance` or `PcwAddInstance`, the data block described by `PcwData[PcwCounterDescriptor->StructIndex]` will be used as the source of data for the counter with ID `PcwCounterDescriptor->Id`.

 ### -field Offset

 A numeric value that specifies an offset (in bytes) relative to the data block indicated by the `StructIndex` field.
-In subsequent calls to `PcwCreateInstance` or `PcwAddInstance`, the address `PcwData[PcwCounterDescriptor->StructIndex].Data + PcwCounterDescriptor->Offset` will be used as the start of the value for the counter with id `CounterDescriptor->Id`.
+In subsequent calls to `PcwCreateInstance` or `PcwAddInstance`, the address `PcwData[PcwCounterDescriptor->StructIndex].Data + PcwCounterDescriptor->Offset` will be used as the start of the value for the counter with ID `CounterDescriptor->Id`.

 ### -field Size

-A numeric value that specifies the size, in bytes, of the value for the counter with id `CounterDescriptor->Id`.
+A numeric value that specifies the size, in bytes, of the value for the counter with ID `CounterDescriptor->Id`.
 The `Size` field should be set to 4 (for a `UINT32` counter value) or 8 (for a `UINT64` counter value).

 ## -remarks

 Most developers do not need to use this structure directly.
 The `CTRPP` tool generates registration code that initializes `PCW_COUNTER_DESCRIPTOR` structures based on the content of the provider manifest.

 An array of `PCW_COUNTER_DESCRIPTOR` structures is provided during counterset registration (via the [PCW\_REGISTRATION\_INFORMATION](ns-wdm-_pcw_registration_information.md) structure passed to `PcwRegister`).
-The information from the array is recorded and will be used by `PcwCreateInstance` or `PcwAddInstance` to extract counter values from the structures described by a `PCW_DATA` array.
+The information from the array is recorded and will be used by `PcwCreateInstance` or `PcwAddInstance` to extract counter values from the data blocks described by a `PCW_DATA` array.

 ## -see-also